1910 Brush

 A Brush Runabout finished the 2636 mile 1909 Glidden Tour, climbed Pike’s Peak and crossed the American continent handily.
 The car was changed little during its brief life because its designer, Alanson P. Brush, believed he had reached “Perfection” in motor car construction.

-This pretty little car, with its jaunty looks and polished brass, is from the James and Carolyn Poe collection, Lexington, Kentucky.
+This pretty little car, with its jaunty looks and polished brass, is from the James and Carolyn Poe collection, Paris, Kentucky.